 FLORIDA ARCHAEOLOGY MONTH

 Every March, statewide programs and events celebrating Florida Archaeology Month are designed to encourage Floridians and visitors to learn more about the archaeology and history of the state, and to preserve these important parts of Florida’s rich cultural heritage.
 Plan to attend some of the many events throughout Florida during March.
-(We will post lists and links here as soon as they are available) Information about local events can be found on FAS chapter websites and social media.
+Information about local events can be found on FAS chapter websites and social media, as well as the FAM website.

 Florida Archaeology Month is coordinated by the Florida Anthropological Society, and supported by the Department of State, Division of Historical Resources.
-Additional sponsors for 2017 include the Florida Archaeological Council, Florida Public Archaeology Network, state and local museums, historical commissions, libraries, and public and private school systems.
-The 2017 poster is available through the local Florida Anthropological Society Chapters, and can also be acquired at your local Florida Public Archaeology Network center.
+Additional sponsors for 2018 include the Florida Archaeological Council, Florida Public Archaeology Network, University of South Florida, Digital Heritage & Humanities Collections, National Park Service, Seminole Tribe Historic Preservation Office.
+The 2018 poster is available through the local Florida Anthropological Society Chapters, and can also be acquired at your local Florida Public Archaeology Network center.